j0nathanj/Homemade-Decompiler/README.md

 # Homemade-Decompiler

-Authors: Jonathan Jacobi && Shahaf Cohen Tarica.
+*Authors: Jonathan Jacobi && Shahaf Cohen Tarica*

 We wrote a decompiler in Python as our final project for our degree, and this is the result!